reactioncommerce/federated-gateway/docs/quick-start.md

 ## Configuration

-Services are to be specified in the `SERVICES` environment variable.
+Services are to be specified in the `services.js` config file.
-This setting is an array of objects of the form `{ name: String, url: String }`, where the url is a path to the graphql endpoint of the service being registered.
+This is an export of an array of objects of the form `{ name: String, url: String }`, where the url is a path to the graphql endpoint of the service being registered.

 [Back to Top][top]